Zzzero-hash/trade-agent/README.md

 ### Supervised Models

 Models are configured via YAML in `conf/model/` using Hydra and saved to `models/` with complete configuration snapshots.
-See [LEGACY_CLEANUP.md](LEGACY_CLEANUP.md) for migrating from JSON configs.
 Extend training scripts to add new model families (tree-based, transformers, probabilistic, etc.).

 ### Reinforcement Learning